 For the Roborock S6 MaxV, that would include checking the filter, brushes, and sensors regularly and cleaning these when there’s a need to do so.

-Fortunately, the Roborock app makes this task easy as it has a “maintenance” option that will give the users a heads up when it’s time to clean or replace these parts.
+Fortunately, the Roborock app makes this task easy as it has a “maintenance” option giving users a heads up when it’s time to clean or replace these parts.

-Clean the drop sensors using a clean cotton swab and use a microfiber towel for the camera sensor.
+Clean the drop sensors with a clean cotton swab and use a microfiber towel for the camera sensor.

-The filter is washable, but make sure that it is thoroughly dry before using it.
-Another way to extend the life of the HEPA filter is to vacuum it with a good handheld like the Dyson V7 Trigger.
+The filter is washable, but make sure that it is thoroughly dry before reattaching.
+Another way to extend the life of the HEPA filter is to vacuum it with a good handheld with a brush attachment like the Dyson V7 Trigger.

-The side brush is also prone to hair wrapping around it.
+The side brush is also prone to hair wrapping around the base, so check this part also.

 One thing I like about Roborock products is the availability of replacement parts.